Daremonic/payswitch-docs/setup-hyperswitch-locally/account-setup.md

 ---
-description: Create your Hyperswitch account and add a payment provider
+description: Create your PaySwitcher account and add a payment provider
 ---

 # 🔧 Account setup

 {% hint style="info" %}
-Here, you will be creating a Hyperswitch account and connecting your payment processor via the Hyperswitch control center.
+Here, you will be creating a PaySwitcher account and connecting your payment processor via the PaySwitcher control center.
 {% endhint %}

 ## Video